Severe Thunderstorm Warning issued for Wells by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Wells by NWS

-Effective: 2021-08-09 17:23:00 CDT Expires: 2021-08-09 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
-SEEK SHELTER NOW inside a sturdy structure and stay away from windows!
-Target Area: Wells The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Northern Wells County in south central North Dakota * Until 615 PM CDT. * At 522 PM CDT, a severe thunderstorm was located 7 miles west of Fessenden, or 9 miles southeast of Harvey, moving northeast at 45 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
+Effective: 2021-08-09 17:34:00 CDT Expires: 2021-08-09 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
+Target Area: Wells A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM CDT FOR NORTHEASTERN WELLS COUNTY At 534 PM CDT, a severe thunderstorm was located 10 miles north of Fessenden, or 11 miles east of Harvey, moving northeast at 45 mph.
+HAZARD...Two inch hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of northern Wells County, including the following locations Hamberg, Manfred, Heimdal, Wellsburg and Bremen.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Fessenden, Heimdal, Bremen, Manfred, Hamberg and Wellsburg.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0